 © John DeCoste

-Elinor Murray (left), Joanne Peill, Rev. David Garrett and Colleen Mansfield (not shown) have teamed up to produce “On the Shoulders of Giants,” a two-volume history of the Anglican Parish of Cornwallis commemorating the 250th anniversary of the parish and the 200th birthday of historic St. John’s Church, both celebrating this year.
+Elinor Murray (left), Joanne Peill, Rev. David Garrett and Colleen Mansfield (not shown) have teamed up to produce “On the Shoulders of Giants,” a two-volume history of the Anglican Parish of Cornwallis commemorating the 250th anniversary of the paris

 BY JOHN DECOSTE